 Welcome to New York

-In 2005, he decided to abandon the sun-drenched streets of California and relocate to New York.
-Five years latter, Scott left the road to start a family.
+In 2005, he abandoned the sun-drenched streets of California to relocate to New York.
+Five years later, Scott left the road to begin a family.
 Start over.
 Control-Alt-Delete.

 Scott spent 15 years discovering fatherhood and attempted to build a creative foundation in NYC.
 His journey connected him with Catya McMullen, a brilliant playwright who fueled Scott to compose music for various theater projects.
 With a little help from his friends, Scott released “Welcome to New York / The Hilarious” in 2019.
 The two song EP is a whimsical love note to the city that holds so much promise and yet darkly devours creative types searching for their place in it all.
 Not long after, Scott hosted several segments in the independent documentary film “Pick It Up! - Ska in the ‘90s” where he interviewed unsuspecting New Yorkers about Ska music.

 When performing his music at the live screenings of “Pick It Up!”, Scott was humbled by the outpouring of love and respect he got from the Ska scene.
 He forgot that he played a role in something bigger than himself.
 In fact, Scott was a member of a community where being a weirdo and playing a trumpet and dancing around like an idiot was not only accepted, it was embraced.
 He realized that finding a community where you belong was not unique to the weirdo experience, it’s important for all human beings.
 And then 2020 happened.